 One extra thing that’s important to be aware of is you can’t transfer Pay As You Go credit from one network to another.
-Any credit remaining on your old account will automatically be forfeited on the day of the phone number transfer.
+Therefore, any credit remaining on your old account will automatically be forfeited on the day of the phone number transfer.
 For this reason, it’s normally a good idea to use up your credit before the date of the phone number transfer.

 If you have a large amount of money remaining on your account, consider donating it to charity rather than spending it frivolously.
 You can donate money via text message to Cancer Research, the Red Cross and Save the Children.
 The minimum donation is typically around £3.
 You can also check directly with your favourite charity to see whether they’re able to accept donations by text message.
-There are some more ideas here on how to best use up your Pay As You Go credit.
+There are some further ideas here on how to best use up your Pay As You Go credit.

 Transferring to a SIM Only Deal

 A SIM-only deal is an airtime-only contract where you get a new SIM card for your existing, unlocked smartphone.